AnapalOne/xmonad-packed/README.md

 | github-desktop                                     | github desktop |

 ## Troubleshooting
-#### After installation, some packages may not work.
-Here are some that I've found that might help you.

 ### Some programs not found
 - Packages may not install properly, so be sure to check and reinstall it after booting into xmonad.